 Q. Is there a specific time when I have to do my homework?

-A. The resident life program conducts a nightly “Quiet Time” which runs from 8:30 p.m. until 10:30 p.m.
+A. The residential life program conducts a nightly “Quiet Time” which starts at 8:30 p.m.
 Students are required to be in their rooms during Quiet Time in order to complete homework assignments and study for tests.

 Q. What time do I have to go to bed?